 The main attraction is, of course, the Paklenica National Park, yet there is much more to enjoy in Starigrad than I had ever thought…

 Paklenica National Park was established in 1949 and is Croatia’s second oldest national park behind Plitvice Lakes in Northern Dalmatia.
 Croatia is home to 8 stunning national parks, all worth a visit.

 Paklenica National Park is 95 km2 and lies within Croatia’s largest mountain range, the Velebit.
 The park consists of two dolomite limestone canyons called Velika (big) Paklenica & Mala (small) Paklenica.

-If you are into adventure sports, then Paklenica National Park is surely calling your name.
+If you are into adventure sports, then Paklenica National Park is undoubtedly calling your name.

 Paklenica has over 150km of hiking trails, with routes taking from just a few hours, up to an entire day.
-On one side, you have the towering Velebit and on the other you have the mesmerising Paklenica beaches.
+On one side, you have the towering Velebit, and on the other, you have the mesmerizing Paklenica beaches.